Whiteknight/whiteknight.github.com/_posts/2010-12-13-gc_for_newbies_memory.md

     ...

 {% endhighlight %}

+In this example, the variable `x` is allocated on the stack as part of the stack frame for function `main`.

 Heap space, on the other hand, is a lot more dynamic and flexible, but has to be accessed through `malloc` and needs to be explicitly freed with `free`.